RSXDev/RSX-Hud/README.md

 installation:

+  We remove the -main from the file

-  Add the folder "basic-hud" to you're resources folder
+  Add the folder to your resources folder

   Add "ensure basic-hud" to your server.cfg"